Perpy-del/queen-koders-react/README.md

  - [Udoka Kasie](https://github.com/UdokaSuccess)

  ## Deployment
- The project was done using HTML and vanilla CSS.
-It was deployed using Vercel.
+ The project was done using HTML, CSS, and ReactJS with Vite.
+It was deployed using GitHub pages and GitHub actions.
 Here is the link to the deployed project.
  [Queen Koders React Project](https://perpy-del.github.io/queen-koders-react)

  ## Screenshot of the project